sh4z-w4feeqa/my-portfolio/README.md

-# my-portfolio
+# cosmic-themed-portfolio

 **Interactive Portfolio:**

-This is a fully responsive and interactive personal portfolio website built using HTML (Integrated with CSS and JavaScript).
+This is a personal portfolio website built using HTML, CSS and JavaScript.
 It showcases my skills, projects, certifications, and contact details with a modern UI and smooth user interactions.

 **Features:**
 * Starfield Zoom overlay intro